CloudLabsAI-Azure/Azure-Arc-enabled-SQL-Server/01-Arc-enabled-SQL-Server.md

    ![](media/crosspf-continue.png)

-1. In 5-10 minutes, you will see that the script execution is completed and then make sure that you see the following output: **SQL Server is successfully installed**
+1. In 5-10 minutes, you will see that the script execution is completed and then make sure that you see the following output: **SQL Server is successfully installed**.

    ![](media/sqlsuccess.png)